richardhj/contao-theme-framework/README.md

 2. Add a new column named `alias` to the `tl_layout` table and set `'alias' = '_default'` (where `_default` matches the name of your layout defined via the manifest file).

-3. All layout settings defined via the manifest file will be overriden in the `contao:migrate` command.
+3. All layout settings defined via the manifest file will be overridden in the `contao:migrate` command.
 Existing settings won't be touched.

 ## Best Practices